Topic Hub

 Visual reasoning

 Visual reasoning is the difference between finding a matching picture and explaining what the picture's visible evidence means.
-This hub collects Kaleido Field's definitions, methodology, benchmark notes, and source trail for camera-first visual agents.
+This hub now acts as the routing layer for Kaleido Field's definitions, methodology, MMMU-Pro score notes, chart distinction, and source trail.

 Working definition